Pre-Passover Cooking Class with NYTimes Best Selling Cookbook Author, Julia Turshen

 Sunday, April 10

 Please Join Us for An Intergenerational Womens’ Seder” Led by Women for Women”.
 Moms, Grandmas, Sisters, Daughters.
 The evening will be delicious catered by Deli King of Clark.

 Looking for a place to go this Passover?
 Want to host a family?

 Everyone should have a place to go for Seder.
 If you would like to be hosted or to host, please contact Laurie Zinberg at firstname.lastname@example.org or 908-858-6179.

-Selling of Chametz – Mechirat Chametz
+Selling of the Chametz

 The practice of selling chametz (leavened products) arose out of a desire to fulfill in detail the Torah’s requirement of having no chametz in one’s possession during Passover.